gocd/www.go.cd/_posts/2016-03-15-are-you-ready-for-continuous-delivery-part-2-feedback-loops.markdown

 </figure>

 Most of the feedback loops you find in a deployment pipeline are good practices in and of themselves.
-You might already be doing parts of most of them.
+You might already be doing some or most of them.
 We think you should have many of these in place before moving forward with CD.

 ## Test automation